thun88/css/src/packages/iux-form/README.md

 ### Validation States

-Soho Foundation includes validation styles for errors on form controls.
+Infor UX includes validation styles for errors on form controls.
 To use, add `.has-error` to the parent element.
 Any `.form-control` and `.info-block` within that element will receive the validation styles.

 <div class="example">
     <div class="form-group has-error">